colts70/The-Semantic-Layer-of-the-Public-Internet-SLPI-/README.md

 Spreads like DNS

-17. License
-MIT — open, public, decentralized.

-One-Sentence Definition
-DFH is the official public semantic and provenance index for any topic on the internet — a universal first-hop where meaning begins.
+License MIT — open, public, decentralized.
+One-Sentence Definition DFH is the official public semantic and provenance index for any topic on the internet — a universal first-hop where meaning begins.

 🌐 DFH / SLPI: Most Companies Only Need 5 Anchors

-✅ The 5-Anchor Meaning Layer (Default)
+✅ The 5-Anchor Meaning Layer (Default) Anchor Purpose

-Anchor	Purpose
-/type	What kind of thing this domain represents /entity	The entity’s unique identity
+/type: What kind of thing this domain represents

+/entity: The entity’s unique identity

-/url	The domain’s authoritative location
+/url: The domain’s authoritative location

-/canonical	The canonical name / label / ID
+/canonical: The canonical name / label / ID

-/sitemap	The surface area the domain exposes
+/sitemap: The Crawl here first directory.

 Minimal.
 Universal.
 Deterministic.
 Please refer to the other repositories regarding AI grounding.

-About
-Is the internet missing a semantic layer?
-I mapped a ‘Semantic Stack’

-Resources
- Readme
-License
- CC0-1.0 license
- Activity
-Stars
- 4 stars
-Watchers
- 0 watching
-Forks
- 0 forks
-Releases
-No releases published
-Create a new release
-Packages
-No packages published
-Publish your first package
-Deployments
-205
- github-pages 18 minutes ago
-+ 204 deployments
-Languages
-HTML
-100.0%
-Footer
-© 2026 GitHub, Inc.
-Footer navigation
-Terms
-Privacy
-Security
-Status
-Community
-Docs
-Contact
-Manage cookies
-Do not share my personal information